-Kate Brian has been appointed as the first Women’s Voices Lead at the RCOG, and will begin her three year term in June 2016.
+Kate Brian was appointed as the first Women’s Voices Lead at the RCOG, and began her 3-year term in June 2016.

 This lay role is responsible for leading the College’s Women’s Network and influencing the wider patient and public involvement agenda; ensuring women’s views and experiences of maternity and gynaecology services are heard.